 Ambulatory surgical centers

 Ambulatory surgical centers are outpatient facilities that perform surgical procedures.
-In most cases, patients at ambulatory surgical centers are released within 24 hours.
-Medicare Part B (Medical Insurance) covers facility service fees related to approved surgical procedures you get in these centers.
+In most cases, ambulatory surgical centers release patients within 24 hours.
+Medicare Part B (Medical Insurance) covers facility fees related to approved surgical procedures you get in these centers.

 Your costs in Original Medicare